RescueStationCIC/HTNWDocuments/about.md

 # HTNW Documents
 This is the documents site for the [Heritage Trust for the North West (HTNW)](https://heritagetrustnorthwest.org/about/).
 It's intended to be a simple, cheap central point for documentation.
-The site is hosted for free on GitHub Pages (Thank you).
+The site is hosted for free on GitHub Pages (Thank you!).
-Documentation is added as markdown.
+Documentation is added as [markdown](https://guides.github.com/features/mastering-markdown/).
-The documentation can be easily versioned, using GitHub.
-It can be viewed by other websites in an iFrame.
+The documentation can be easily versioned, using GitHub, and it can be viewed in other websites in an [iFrame](https://techterms.com/definition/iframe).
-This last point is crucial, and was the reason we went for this method, rather than Google Docs, or Google Sites.
+Viewing in other websites is the reason we went for this method, rather than Google Docs, or Google Sites.
 They don't allow viewing of their sites, embedded within another.

 # Contact